About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Annual cyclicity in the Jurassic

-This short article follows on from How old is the Earth? about the world-wide phenomenon of cyclical bedding in chalk formations – cycles where limestone alternates with marl.
-In the standard explanation such alternations reflect climate change caused by variation in the tilt of the Earth’s axis: limestones correlate with warmer periods, marls (mixtures of limestone and clay) correlate with cooler periods, and each cycle lasts around 20,000 years.
-The data speak otherwise.
-Experiments show that the worms and crustaceans which left burrow traces in these strata can destroy any original layering within months, so that the lighter and darker sediments would have been homogenised after a year or so into a uniform grey.
-In reality, the burrows are still visible, and the orderly alternation of limestone and marl still preserved.
-Given that an astronomical cause is required to explain such regularity, the couplets are better understood as reflecting alternations of summer and winter.
+BranscombeThis short article follows on from How old is the Earth? about the world-wide phenomenon of cyclical bedding in chalk formations – cycles where limestone repetitively alternates with marl.
+In the standard explanation such alternations reflect climate change caused by variation in the tilt of the Earth’s axis: limestones correlate with warmer periods, marls (mixtures of limestone and clay) with cooler periods and each cycle lasts around 20,000 years.
+The direct evidence speaks otherwise.
+Since experiments show that the worms and crustaceans which left burrow traces in these strata can destroy original layering within months, it is a safe inference that the lighter and darker sediments would have been homogenised into a uniform grey after a year or so.
+In reality, the burrows are still visible and the orderly alternation of limestone and marl still preserved.
+While an astronomical cause does seem required to explain such regularity, the couplets are best understood as reflecting alternations of summer and winter.
 Limestones formed when the seas were warm, marls when winter rains washed clays into the sea and productivity in the water column dropped off.

 Mercia Mudstone Group, Haven Cliff, Seaton